Best NFL Week 13 picks and predictions: Why we're backing these five underdogs

-NFL Week 13 picks: Why you should take the points with these five underdogs, including Shedeur Sanders' Browns
+Last-minute NFL Week 13 picks: Why we're backing Shedeur Sanders, Browns other underdogs to cover

-Tyler Sullivan gives his best bets for Week 13 of the NFL season

-There's nothing quite like the pairing of Thanksgiving and the NFL.
-It's honestly one of my favorite holidays for the simple fact that all we have to do is sit back, watch football, and stuff our faces with turkey, gravy, and the rest of the fixings.
-Sprinkle a little gambling on top of all that, and we've got ourselves a nice little holiday on our hands.

 NFL odds courtesy of FanDuel Sportsbook.
 Bet NFL at FanDuel and get $150 in bonus bets with a winning $5 wager.